 Again to clarify, I understand why the tree was re-renamed.
 Just changing the name of an object long associated with a religious holiday doesn't necessarily lessen the association between the two.
 It's not the point of my post either though, so I'm moving on again.

 Growing up, I learned to wish people "Happy Holidays" during the month of December.
-I used this phrase, and this phrase exclusively, until very recently, not because it's lovely and inclusive (and it IS lovely and inclusive - there's absolutely nothing wrong with wishing someone happy holidays), but because I honestly worried about offending someone.
+I used this phrase, and this phrase exclusively, until recently, not because it's lovely and inclusive (and it IS lovely and inclusive - there's absolutely nothing wrong with wishing someone happy holidays), but because I honestly worried about offending someone.

-I live in a completely different kind of community from the one in which I grew up, so out of curiosity, last year I ran little (uncontrolled) experiment.
+I live in a completely different kind of community from the one in which I grew up, so out of curiosity, two years ago I ran little (uncontrolled) experiment.
 While shopping and running errands during the two weeks leading up to Christmas, I recorded what people "wished" me.
 I didn't track what they said when I spoke first (because people often respond by repeating whatever phrase they hear), only what they said when they spoke first.
 I expected to find that in my current community, I would hear "Merry Christmas" more than 90% of the time.
 On the flip side, I expected to find that once I arrived in my hometown, I would hear "Happy Holidays" - or a wide variety of holiday wishes - more than 75% of the time.